Dar Es Salaam Dar Es Salaam Region, Tanzania Travel Guide

 Abundant throughout Dar es Salaam, notably in Masaki, Oysterbay, and Mikocheni.
 Examples are The Slipway restaurants, City Garden, and Samaki Samaki.

-Local restaurants (migahawa) offer traditional Tanzanian meals at affordable prices.
+Local restaurants (migahawa) have traditional Tanzanian meals at low costs.
 Experience authentic local life and flavors.

-A sprawling market with fresh produce, spices, and ready-to-eat food stalls.
+AN extensive bazaar with fresh produce, spices, and good to go-to-eat food stalls.

 A busy hub of local commerce.